-Happy Thursday to all of our travel friends, both near and far!
+Happy Wednesday to all of our travel friends, both near and far!
 Here are some articles we’ve read from other bloggers (and other sources) that we think you may like, as well, so we’re passing them along.

 I’ve been able to score countless upgrades in hotels using this trick.
 It’s totally legal, amazingly easy to do and doesn’t throw off my moral compass.
 Even those who are timid about asking for upgrades can make this trick work for them.
 I’m not saying it’ll work 100% of the time but when it does, it’s nice to feel like you’re getting more than you paid for.

 A daily part of tourism in ANY tourist area is tour groups.
 Whether the groups are from another state, another country or the church in the next town over, they arrive by the busload and give lots of money to the hotel and restaurant industries and, in the case of Central Florida, the theme park industry.

 Although tour groups come to Orlando from a lot of places (Argentina, Peru, Paraguay, Uruguay, Asian countries, etc), the group that tends to gather the most reactions are the ones from Brazil.
 Those groups tend to be kids (girls more often than boys) in their mid-teens, they travel in groups of 25 or more and tend to have the same shirts, knapsacks, etc. They speak Portuguese, which sounds a bit like a cross between Spanish and Italian, but is not exactly the same.

 Can it really be the end of the month already?
 Wow!
 Here are our most popular posts for July 2019.
 Some of them were actually written before July (heads up that rules and offers change and we can’t guarantee that those older posts are still accurate), so take a look to make sure you didn’t miss any of the good stuff: